 Write a function detectAndCountLoop() that checks whether a given Linked List contains loop and if loop is present then returns count of nodes in loop.
-For example, loop is present in below linked list and length of loop is 4.
-If loop is not present, then function should return 0.
+For example, the loop is present in below-linked list and length of the loop is 4.
+If the loop is not present, then the function should return 0.

 This article is contributed by Shubham Gupta.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.

 - Find length of loop in a Linked List using Map

 - Find first node of loop in a linked list

 - Check linked list with a loop is palindrome or not